Michele Bachmann: Fiscal policy

 In the Minnesota Senate, Bachmann opposed minimum wage increases.
 In a June 2011 interview, she did not back away from her earlier proposal to eliminate the federal minimum wage, a change she said would "virtually wipe out unemployment."
+Bachmann supports lowering taxes.

 In a 2001 flyer, Bachmann and Michael J. Chapman wrote that federal policies manage a centralized, state-controlled economy in the United States.
 She wrote that education laws passed by Congress in 2001, including "School To Work" and "Goals 2000", created a new national school curriculum that embraced "a socialist, globalist worldview; loyalty to all government and not America."
 In 2003, Bachmann said that the "Tax Free Zones" economic initiatives of Republican Governor Tim Pawlenty were based on the Marxist principle of "from each according to his abilities, to each according to his needs."
 She also said the administration was attempting to govern and run centrally planned economies through the Minnesota Economic Leadership Team (MELT), an advisory board on economic and workforce policy Pawlenty chaired.
 Before her election to the state senate, and again in 2005, Bachmann signed a "no new taxes" pledge sponsored by the Taxpayers League of Minnesota.
 As a state senator, she introduced two bills that would have severely limited state taxation.
 In 2003, she proposed amending the Minnesota Constitution to adopt the "Taxpayers' Bill of Rights" (TABOR).

-In 2005, Bachmann opposed Pawlenty's proposal of a state surcharge of 75 cents per pack on the wholesale cost of cigarettes.
-She said she opposed the surcharge "100 percent—it's a tax increase."
-The Taxpayers' League later criticized her for reversing her position and voting for the surcharge.

-Bachmann promised to bring the price of gasoline down to $2 per gallon, without specifying a plan to accomplish this.